 Stanislaus Audubon Society has a committee tasked with monitoring and updating each county's official list which includes both native and introduced species.
 The Stanislaus Bird Records Committee members monitor reports from eBird and other resources.
 When some uncommon or rare bird is reported, committee members carefully review all documentation.
 They may accept the reported observation if it has a detailed description including how similar species were ruled out and if the observer has significant experience with the species reported.
 Each county list follows similar protocols that the California Bird Records Committee (CBRC) employs.
 The sequence of birds on each list is updated to follow the 7th edition of the A.O.U Check-List of North American Birds, and its supplements.

 Following the CBRC protocols, each list does not accept species such as Mute Swan, Muscovy Duck and Nutmeg Manniqin which may be found in this area.
 Please read the section below How Does an Introduced Species (like Mute Swan) Get Added to the CA State List?.
 The counting of acceptable species in the county is complicated by eBirds inclusion of these species in the county checklists for each county.

-As of December of 2018, there are 323 accepted records of bird species that meet the California Bird Records Committee list of CA State Birds.
+As of December of 2019, there are x accepted records of bird species that meet the California Bird Records Committee list of CA State Birds.

 How Does an Introduced Species (like Mute Swan) Get Added to the CA State List?